saad352/saad352/README.md

 ### Hi there, I'm Saad AM 👋

-## I'm an iOS Developer📱, DevOps Engineer and Marksman!
+## I'm an iOS Developer📱 / DevOps Engineer!
 - Currently working as an Mobile Platform Developer at Glovo
 - Mainly worked for startups in my iOS Career of approx 8 years
-- DevOps and Automation Engineer with speciality in AWS cloud, Macstadium
+- DevOps and Automation Engineer with speciality in AWS cloud
-- Looking for my next role in iOS, Worldwide 🌍

 ### Connect with me: